ggambera/coffee/README.md

 ![](docs/screenshots/list_hot.png)

 ### Search block
-It is used to filter the list by name or id products:
+It is used to filter the list by name or id product:

 ![](docs/screenshots/search.png)

 ### Menu Options
-When some option is selected, a new API call is executed and bring up all new information.
-When one option is selected, a new API call is executed and bring up all the new information retrieved:
+When one option is selected, a new API call is executed and bring up all the new information stored:

 ![](docs/screenshots/menu.png)

 ### List of Products
-This block shows main information regarding the coffee product such as name, id, description and photo.
-List can be scrolled up and down, and an item can be selected:
+This block shows the main information regarding the list of coffee products such as name, id, description and photo.
+The list can be scrolled up and down, and any record can be selected:

 ![](docs/screenshots/list_iced.png)

 ### Modal Panel
-Once you click in a record, a popup panel is shown as modal with the complete information about the coffee product:
+When a record is clicked, a popup panel is shown as modal with the complete information about the selected coffee in a detailed view.
+The popup panel can be closed clicking on the close icon or on screen around the panel:

 ![](docs/screenshots/modal.png)